 Now, Chelsea Reed and the Fair Weather Five are at home at swing and blues dances, jazz clubs and concert halls alike.
 They have played renowned Philadelphia venues and travel the country year-round to perform at both Lindy and Blues exchanges and workshops.
 They've had the honor of sharing the stage with trombonist Wycliffe Gordon, pianist Gordon Webster, and bassist Michael Gamble.
 They love exploring the roots of jazz and finding creative ways to interpret forgotten songs.
 Drawing upon the influence of artists such as Dinah Washington, Ella Fitzgerald, Louis Armstrong and Billie Holiday, Chelsea Reed and the Fair Weather Five bring the intensity and passion of early jazz to every stage they play.

 "Chelsea Reed is my favorite kind of singer.
 She sings the songs as they are intended: beautifully, candidly, with excellent pitch and swagger and very few frills.
 The Fair Weather Five have the taste and good judgment to back her up without getting in her way, and to swing while they're at it."

---Singer/songwriter, Carsie Blanton
+—Singer/songwriter, Carsie Blanton

 Chelsea will be playing twice.
-Saturday late-night she will be doing the Blues and Sunday evening she will be performing swing.
+Friday late-night she will be doing the Blues and Saturday evening she will be performing swing.